What is your Churn Rate? And what can be done to reduce it?

 Contrast this with Image 4 where the number of churned customers reaches a peak of 3 in March 2021, which is a whopping 20% of the active customers for this tiny start-up.

 It is worth highlighting that each business can select its own definition of churn, reflecting how often customers purchase.
-For the two example companies in this section, a customer is considered lost if they have not purchased in 2 months.
+For the two example companies in this section, a customer is considered lost if they have not purchased in two months.
 In ScaleXP this assumption can be changed down to individual product level to reflect a purchase cycle of between 1 and 24 months.

 Report 3: Churn by customer – catching reducing sales trends